pvsioweb/pvsio-web/README.md

 Nightly builds
 --------------
-To obtain the latest development versions of pvsio-web, you can clone our alpha and beta branches of the github repository.
+To obtain the latest development versions of pvsio-web, you can clone our alpha branch on the github repository.

 To clone the alpha branch, create a new directory (for example, pvsioweb-alpha), open a Terminal window, and execute the following commands from the created directory:

     git clone https://github.com/thehogfather/pvsio-web.git -b alpha
-    cd pvsio-web
-    npm install

-To clone the beta branch, create a new directory (for example, pvsioweb-beta), open a Terminal window, and execute the following commands from the created directory:

-    git clone https://github.com/thehogfather/pvsio-web.git -b beta
     cd pvsio-web
     npm install